 I honor the process of making.
 A piece of art didn’t just appear one day, a human brain, labor, and materials went into creating it.
 The brush strokes, stray lines, the mixing of color, the testing of color, the leftover paint, the paper towels, the sketches, a sign of the person behind the camera, variation between a series of prints are all emblems of this process and are venerated in my work.

-Oil paint is special to me.
-Everything about it draws me to it like a magnetic connection.
+Everything about oil paint draws me to it like a magnetic connection.
 The smell!
 The texture!
-While I paint with it, I feel at ease and engaged from all sensory points (well, okay, not taste).
+While I work with it, I feel at ease and engaged from all sensory points (well, okay, not taste).
 Beyond this visceral reaction, I love the medium for its malleability and sculptural possibilities - the way it necessitates layers and time.
 I appreciate watercolor and gouache as less technically complicated ways to play with color and I’m working to try to honor these other painting mediums for their strengths.
 Block printing is an exercise in pushing my brain to think differently and distill an idea to basic elements of positive and negative spaces.
-Letterpress is a fascinating way to create within strict boundaries - the machines and their capabilities, the choice of letters and ornaments.
 I often use photography as a tool in my painting preparation, but some things are not meant to be recreated in another medium.
-Non-fiction comics have changed my perspective of the world.
-Autobiographical cartooning and comic creation allows me to give back in a small way by sharing my world in this medium.

 I err on the side of informal presentation methods, often relying on a mix of “low” media, lack of frames, etc. to finalize my pieces and put them out into the world.
 This allows me to make my art more financially accessible for people to own.
 Art has long been a status symbol for taste and class.
 Art is special and worthy of your time and money to collect (and create, of course), but it shouldn’t be something that is inherently impossible for a large group of people to enjoy, own, and use to enhance their lives.